Heisencat/Heisencat/README.md

 Thanks to DataQuest gained solid knowledge of Python programing language, which I constantly developing by studying more materials.
 After completion of this comprehensive "quest", I dived deeper into this beautiful area.

 🌱 I’m currently taking another course called DeepLearning by Andrew Ng.
+Andrew is an adjunct professor at Stanford University.